ngaskill/headlessapis.wedeploy.io/content/docs/my-user-account/my-user-account.md

   --header 'Accept: application/hal+json'
 ```

-The response in `json HAL` format will contain inside the `_embedded` section, the user logged under the key `Liferay:UserAccount`.
+In a JSON-HAL formatted response, the `_embedded` section contains the `Liferay:UserAccount` key.
+This key contains the currently logged-in user's data:

 ```json
 {